yblir/vllm-learn/docs/source/getting_started/troubleshooting.md

 ## Error near `self.graph.replay()`

 If vLLM crashes and the error trace captures it somewhere around `self.graph.replay()` in `vllm/worker/model_runner.py`, it is a CUDA error inside CUDAGraph.
-To identify the particular CUDA operation that causes the error, you can add `--enforce-eager` to the command line, or `enforce_eager=True` to the {class}`~vllm2.LLM` class to disable the CUDAGraph optimization and isolate the exact CUDA operation that causes the error.
+To identify the particular CUDA operation that causes the error, you can add `--enforce-eager` to the command line, or `enforce_eager=True` to the {class}`~vllm.LLM` class to disable the CUDAGraph optimization and isolate the exact CUDA operation that causes the error.

 (troubleshooting-incorrect-hardware-driver)=